katwhite11/prime-numbers-increasing/README.md

-# Most Repeated Word Finder
+# Prime Numbers Under 100

 A program used for educational purposes to take an integer input from the user under 100 and output all prime numbers between the user input and 100.